 - Remove yarn needle from twine and tie a knot in each end of the garland to prevent your items from sliding off.

-- Carefully hang garland on Christmas tree, fireplace mantel, on stairs or even in your classroom or craft room!
+- Carefully hang garland on Christmas tree, fireplace mantel, on stairs or even as mobile art projects on a branch (like we did), twig, or wire drying rack.

 Notes